1. Industrial & Commercial Bank of China

-China has the second-largest economy in the world, and in terms of assets, China’s banking sector is the largest in the world.
+China has the second-largest economy in the world, and according to Statista, the number of commercial banks in China was 187 in 2021.
+In terms of the total value, China’s banking industry even exceeds the U.S. in that same year.

-Here we discuss the best five banks based on strength, services offered, and awards received.
+Here we will discuss the best five banks based on strength, services offered, and awards received.

 Overview of China’s Banking System